wiratmika/Wiratmika-Personal-Site/README.md

 2. `gulp` away!

 Notable bugs:
-1. Panini doesn't work as expected on `gulp serve`
+1. Panini doesn't work as expected on `gulp serve`.
+It will only work during first run.